logan-berner/LandsatTS/README.md

     coordinates (“sites”).
   - Cross-calibration of Landsat VI time-series to account for sparse observations and sensor differences.
-  - The definition of growing season characteristics such as the maximum NDVI.
+  - Define growing season characteristics that describe greenness time-series such as the maximum NDVI.

 ## Content